-The Roll Up Financing was funded in two tranches, with the first occurring on February 10, 2022, prior to closing on the acquisitions of Urbn Leaf and Loudpack, and the second tranche funded in conjunction with the close of the Loudpack Acquisition.
-The first tranche was funded in three separate loans, one to each of Urbn Leaf, Loudpack and the Company.
-The Company received approximately \$15.5 million, Loudpack received approximately \$16.4 million, and Urbn Leaf received approximately \$13.5 million of the aggregate funds under the first tranche.
-From its share of the proceeds of the Roll Up Financing, the Company repaid the \$12.0 million outstanding under the Company's Facility.
-The second tranche was disbursed to the Company on April 8, 2022, following the close of the Company's acquisitions of Loudpack and Urbn Leaf (see "Subsequent Events" for details).
+On February 10, 2022, the Company closed the first tranche of its debt financing (the "Term Loan") with Pelorus Fund REIT, LLC ("Pelorus").
+Pelorus funded a total of \$45.4 million pursuant to the first tranche of the Term Loan, funded through three separate loans to the Company, Loudpack and UL Holdings, Inc. ("Urbn Leaf").
+The Company received approximately \$15.5 million, Loudpack received approximately \$16.4 million, and Urbn Leaf received approximately \$13.5 million of the aggregate amount funded under the first tranche.
+From its share of the proceeds of the Term Loan, the Company repaid the \$12.0 million which was previously outstanding under its senior secured revolving credit facility (the "Facility").
+The second tranche of the Term Loan of \$31.9 million was disbursed to the Company on April 8, 2022, following the close of the Company's acquisitions of Loudpack and Urbn Leaf.
+The Term Loan contains a nominal interest rate of 10.25% and is secured by certain real estate assets, cannabis licenses and other assets of the Company, Urbn Leaf and Loudpack.
+The Term Loan is subject to debt service ratio requirements, interest reserves, certain cross-corporate guarantees and defaults, subordination agreements and intercreditor agreements, along with a general corporate guaranty from the Company.